talktokalyan/talktokalyan.github.io/_pages/learning-resources.md

 author_profile: true
 ---
 ## Learning Resources I have developed
-[_**Tarangini**_](https://tarangini.onrender.com/home) is a web based listing of teaching simulations I have developed.
+[_**Tarangini**_](https://tarangini.onrender.com/home) is a web-based listing of teaching simulations I have developed.
 It is a work in progress.
 Tarangini can be used as a companion to visualize concepts in Economics & Econometrics.
-Example of some simulations, developed using Python and Dash framework:
+Example of some simulations, developed using Python and the Dash framework:
 * Economic cost functions
 * Solow growth model
 * Basic Utility maximization
 * Central limit theorem

-## Journal Replication Data
+## Replication Datasets for Journal Published Studies
 1. [Harvard Dataverse](https://dataverse.harvard.edu/)
 2. [Journal of Applied Econometrics Data](https://journaldata.zbw.eu/journals/jae)